mj-meyer/HowToDad/README.md

 This is a local storage like library for angular, except it interfaces with IndexDB.
 So it's asynchronous unlike localStorage

+- Github

+Haven't really used Github.
+Most projects I work on are on Gitlab.
+It's been a pretty cool experience :)

 🔎 **Project assumptions**

 - Sharing jokes through myjson.com, I assumed it will be available long enough to share a link, but storing the user's jokes in local storage would be safer, as people generally don't clear it often.